…My first steps into understanding sensory processing differences.

 This blog aims to share what is was like in the early ‘90’s, at the beginning of understanding my older autistic child, when sensory seeking and avoidant behaviour was often considered to be ‘obsessional’, ‘negative behaviour’ and ‘demand avoidance’, that should be reduced or prevented altogether.
 I also want you to know that it is okay not to know things you have never heard of before, as a parent, carer or professional.
 Nevertheless, it is important to listen, learn and adapt.

-Although my child was seen regularly at a local CDC (Child Development Centre) and was assessed several times by an OT (Occupational Therapist), there was never any mention of sensory processing.
-The focus was on fine and gross motor skills, which would ultimately be reflected in reports and their Statement of SEN. Issues with fine motor skills were picked up on, but this was due to my child being unwilling to comply with the official threading and screwing assessment activities, with their ‘behaviour’ repeatedly observed and recorded by other professionals as ‘demand avoidance’.
-Reflecting on this now, I know such activities held absolutely no meaning, interest or context for my child…so why should, or would, they comply and engage with them?
+Although my child was seen regularly at a local CDC (Child Development Centre) and assessed several times by an OT (Occupational Therapist), there was never any mention of sensory processing.
+The focus was on fine and gross motor skills, which would ultimately be reflected in their reports and recommendations in the Statement of SEN. Issues with fine motor skills were picked up on, but this was due to my child being unwilling to comply with the official threading and screwing assessment activities, with their ‘behaviour’ repeatedly observed and recorded by other professionals as ‘demand avoidance’.
+Reflecting on this now, I know such activities held absolutely no meaning, interest, or context, for my child…so why should, or would, they comply and engage with them?
 As many of you reading this may relate to, I personally had no concerns about my child’s fine motor skills; they were able to pick up, and manipulate, the tiniest of Polly Pocket toys and perform elaborate activities with several Playmobil® characters in each hand!
 Having fought for an assessment at The Centre for Social Communication Disorders (now The Lorna Wing Centre), in the late ‘90’s, the excellent professionals there did note some responses to sensory stimuli, but sensory processing did not feature prominently in their report, which is unsurprising, as sensory processing did not feature in the DSM IV diagnostic criteria.

-The following recount and reflections are about my older autistic child, up to school age, shared through the different sensory processing systems.
+The following recount and reflections are about my older autistic child, up to school age, shared through the lens of the different sensory processing systems.
 As with so many areas of autism, the cross-over between what is autistic thinking and being, is completely intertwined with sensory processing.
 With the exploration and research into interoception, we are still at the beginning of our understanding:

 Sound (auditory processing system):

 As I have explained in previous blogs, my child appeared deaf at around 18 months.
 I was naturally concerned, and the professionals thought that they might be deaf.
 They appeared oblivious to their surroundings, not turning to their name, simple verbal phrases or instructions, including other sounds that would usually raise a young child’s curiosity.
-However, they also appeared able to hear the click of a video from a far away room.
+However, they appeared able to hear the subtle click of a video player from a far away room.
 Tests proved that my child was not deaf, and a referral to the local CDC was made.
 Such ‘behaviour’ was diagnosed as part of an ‘extreme social communication disorder’, with a leaflet for the NAS (National Autistic Society) surreptitiously slipped into my hand as I departed!

 In fact, my child was extremely sensitive (hypersensitive) to sound.
 Their babbling had a lot of sung features and nursery rhymes/songs were enjoyed, which developed into sung-back phrases (delayed echolalia).
-They appeared very ‘tuned in’ to sound, enjoying moving and spinning to sounds and music.
+They appeared very ‘tuned in’ to sound, enjoying moving, and spinning, to sounds and music.
 When presented with an instrument, such as a xylophone, they would interact with it methodically and musically, rather than randomly hitting or banging it.
 However, music, singing and nursery rhymes had a ‘use-by-date’ and would prompt extremely negative responses once they were no longer wanted, being replaced by a new favourite.
 This combination of auditory sensitivity and high levels of control was recognised by the Centre for Social and Communication Disorders, although it focused more on the behaviour, rather than the sensory.
 However, they did recommend music therapy as a way of trying to increase ‘social cooperation’ and interaction.
 At that time, we were unaware our child was ‘wired for sound’, discovering much later that they had ‘perfect pitch’.

 Sight (visual processing system):

 Peripheral vision (out of the corner of the eye) was frequently used by my child, and they would often stand nose-to-screen as the credits of their favourite programme whizzed past.
-I initially thought that this was very unusual behaviour, but I noticed more occasions when they looked this way, watching the wheels on trains, whilst spinning or moving around on their trike.
+I initially thought that this was very unusual behaviour, but I noticed more occasions when they looked this way, watching the wheels on trains, whilst spinning, or moving around on their trike.
 It evidently gave a lot of pleasure and I now know that it was seeking and enjoying the visual feedback (hyposensitivity).

 Once my child began to be interested in mark-making and drawing, they wanted visual perfection.
 Pictures would have to be coloured in, or drawn, by an adult.
 They often liked objects to be presented, or laid-out, in particular formations, such as Playmobil® patterns, jigsaw pieces meeting exactly, the same journey taken to nursery school.
-At that time, I considered the response of my child to such visual disruptions, as a ‘temper tantrum’ or ‘negative behaviour’, which could be directed at any person, or child.
+At that time, I considered the response of my child to such visual disruptions, as a ‘tantrum’ or ‘negative behaviour’, which could be directed at any person, or child.
 However, I now understand the dysregulation to be a communication of their distress.
 Although this may have been linked to visual hypersensitivity, it would have also been my child’s ability to see and focus on the detail within their area of interest.
-Such a difference in their central coherence is often called a ‘weak central coherence’ (a difficulty in seeing the whole picture), but I believe this ability to focus is an amazing skill and ability in many ways.
+Such a difference in their central coherence is often called a ‘weak central coherence’ (a difficulty in seeing the whole picture), but I believe this ability to focus is an amazing skill and ability.

 Taste (gustatory) and mouthing (oral motor processing system):

 An extreme avoidance of particular food, taste, texture and flavour was not apparent initially.
 As a baby, my child would eat blended food that could be highly flavoured.
 They would refuse all medication by mouth (orally), but I did not consider this to be unusual, as their sibling was the same.
-However, with an increasingly bland and limited taste, responses and refusals could be extreme, meaning ultimately that when very unwell my child would require medication in an alternative form.
+However, with an increasingly bland and limited taste, responses and refusals could be extreme, meaning ultimately that when very unwell my child would require medication administered in an alternative way.
 There were one or two anomalies to the bland and dry taste in food, such as baked beans eaten cold, straight from the tin!

 How can someone have such a limited taste, yet eat inedible soil and sand?
 No one had used the term ‘pica’ to me at that time, but this caused me an enormous amount of anxiety!
 At nursery, my child would eat vast quantities of sand, resulting in nappies full of – what can only be described as – cement!
 Luckily, with a gastroenterologist in the family, they reassured me that this would not cause lasting damage.
 To my relief, sand was replaced by dried pasta as my child got older, which still raised eyebrows when crunched loudly, but at least it was edible.
 All pica stopped by 7 or 8 years old.